Tag: Ancient Greece

 Myth – A world of the imagination

-“Zeus, first cause, prime mover; for what thing without Zeus is done among mortals?”– Aeschylus, Agamemnon Ancient Greeks generally did not have a real sense of their historical past, but they did have access to a huge reserve of fabulous tales of a very different universe, one full of great but flawed mortal heroes, mighty warriors, powerful…
+“Zeus, first cause, prime mover; for what thing without Zeus is done among mortals?”– Aeschylus, Agamemnon The Greek gods were not local in their interests or powers: they held sway over the whole world.
+Ancient Greeks had access to a huge reserve of fabulous tales about these gods’ about a very different universe, one full of not…

 • A poem by Sappho